zl-xiang/Aspen/README.md

 ```
 python mains_explain_.py \
-    --asprin "enable asprin for maximal solution"
+    --asprin "enable to use asprin for maximal solution"
     --cached "caching results or not"
-    --enumerate 1 "enumerate the number of maximal solutions required if maxsol"
+    --enumerate 1 "enumerate the number of maximal solutions required if any"
-    --data "choosing version to use if music dataset, available choices:  "10", "30", "50", "50-corr"
     --schema "choosing dataset schema from {"dblp", "cora", "imdb", "music", "pokemon"}"
+    --data "choosing version to use if music dataset, available choices:  {10, 30, 50, 50-corr, m10+1, m10+2, m10+3, m10+4}"
-    --main "the main |ER control function, enable if requiring ub/lb or maxsol"
+    --main "the main ER control function, enable if requiring ub/lb or maxsol"
-    --rec-track "procedure to compute levels"
+    --rec-track "enable to compute levels"
-    --getsim "procedure to compute similarity facts on a dataset"
+    --getsim "enable to compute similarity facts on a dataset"
+    --ub-guarded "enable to reuse precomputed upper-bound merge set"
-    --presimed "to load precomputed similarity facts"
+    --presimed "enable to load precomputed similarity facts, otherwise runs online similarity evaluation"
     -m "directory where the optimisation statement locates" \
-    -l "a list of logic program as input specification" \
+    -l "a list of asp program as input specification" \
     --typed_eval "activate evaluation for multi-relational dataset"
-    --ternary "enable ternary representation of a specification"
+    --ternary "enable ternary representation of a specification (when domains of merge positions overlap)"
-    --ub "derive ub solution"
-    --lb "derive lb solution"
+    --ub "compute upper-bound merge set"
+    --lb "compute lower-bound merge set"
     --no_show "projection of merges without relation type (on dblp and cora)"
-    --debug "run in debug mode"
+    --debug "enable to run in debug mode (with extra debugging logs)"
     --pos-merge "compute all PM input: all, verify a merge input c,c'"
     --trace-merge "input the merge to provide proof tree"
     --attr "input what relation and attribute the merge is belong to when explaining, e.g. release id"
+    --naive-sim "enable to compute similarity on the sum of cross products of constants arcoss sim positions"
 ```

-### 1 Similarity Filtering
+### 1 Similarity Computation
+#### $$sim_\mathsf{opt}$$

 ```
 # dblp